Saturday's Scottish Gossip

 Rangers have tabled a fresh offer to land Feyenoord striker Danilo after the Dutch club rejected their first bid of £4.5m as they look for something closer to £6.5m for the 24-year-old.
 (1908.nl)

-Nottingham Forest are lining up a shock move for 30-year-old Rangers and Croatia left-back Borna Barisic.
+Nottingham Forest are lining up a move for 30-year-old Rangers and Croatia left-back Borna Barisic.
 (Scottish Sun)

 Antonio Colak is edging closer to an exit from Rangers as the 29-year-old Croatia striker touched down in Parma to complete his switch to the club in Serie B. (Daily Record)